yashwanth0072/skill-orbit/README.md

 ## License

-This project is part of a hackathon submission and is available for educational purposes.
+This project was developed as a submission for the **fortex36 Hackathon 2026** and is available for educational purposes.
 For commercial use, please contact the maintainers.

 ## Acknowledgments